-On May 19, 2011, we entered into a Securities Purchase Agreement with Gemini and Ascendiant, pursuant to which we issued \$1.2 million in principal amount of 10% convertible debentures (the "Original Debentures"), which were due May 1, 2012.
 The due date of the Original Debentures was extended to September 30, 2012 pursuant to a First Amendment to the Agreement on March 12, 2012, and further extended to September 30, 2013 pursuant to a Second Amendment to the Agreement on August 16, 2012.
-In addition, we issued 5-year warrants to Gemini and Ascendiant to collectively purchase 2,400,000 shares of our common stock.
-The purchase price for the debentures was 83.3% of the face amount, resulting in our receiving \$1.0 million, less legal fees, placement agent fees, and expenses as set forth below.
-The Agreement included an additional investment right granted to Gemini and Ascendiant, pursuant to which the Gemini and Ascendiant had the right at any time until September 30, 2013, to purchase up to \$1.2 million in principal amount of Additional Debentures on the same terms and conditions as the Original Debentures, except that the conversion price on the Additional Debentures might have a higher floor.
+The Agreement included an additional investment right granted to Gemini and Ascendiant, pursuant to which the Gemini and Ascendiant had the right at any time until September 30, 2013, to purchase up to \$1.2 million in principal amount of Additional Debentures on the same terms and conditions as the Original Debentures, except that the conversion price on the Additional Debentures was expected to have a higher floor.
 The conversion price on both the Original Debentures and the Additional Debentures were subject to a potential downward adjustment for any equity sales subsequent to the date of issuance.
 In conjunction with the purchase of the Additional Debentures, Gemini and Ascendiant also had the right to purchase additional warrants.
-The full terms of the transactions with Gemini and Ascendiant are set forth in the transaction agreements, copies of which were filed with the Company's 10-K for the year ended September 30, 2012 as Exhibits 10.1 through 10.10.